Deepomatic/deepocli/README.md

 # FAQ

-## `opencv-python` installation takes forever
+## `opencv-python` (-headless) installation takes forever

 Depending on your pip version, it might rebuild it from source.
-We recommend upgrading pip to 20.x.
+We recommend upgrading pip to >= 19.3.

 ## Window output doesn't work.
 I get a `cv2.error`.